 Key Stage 3

 Students at KS3 learn about a wide range of geographical themes and concepts.
 Throughout KS3 students gain a varied and broad understanding of both physical and human geography and how they interrelate and interconnect.
-Students also investigate specific issues in relation to place-based topics such as Brazil, Thailand and Africa.
+Students also investigate specific issues in relation to place-based and theme-bases topics such as Africa and Hazardous World.
 The KS3 curriculum is both challenging for students and engaging and has been successful in preparing students for GCSE and A Level qualifications.

-Some of the topics studied at KS3 include: Fantastic Places; Risky World; Extreme Weather; Climate Change; Forbidden Places; Around the World in 80 Days; and The Geography of Conflict.
+Some of the topics studied at KS3 include: Restless Earth; Roaring Rivers; Forbidden Places; Coastal Threats; Climate Change; The Geography of Health; and Expanding Cities.
 With an ever-changing world, our KS3 curriculum evolves continuously and is kept refreshed, contemporary and relevant for our students.

 Key Stage 4